Safe and Stylized Trajectory Planning for Autonomous Driving via Diffusion Model: METHODOLOGY

 where $\| \cdot \|_2$ denotes the Euclidean norm ($L_2$ norm), and $\mathbf{D}_{\text{dist}}[b,i,j]$ represents the distance between the $i$-th and $j$-th participants in the $b$-th batch sample.
 For participants beyond the perception range, their distance is set to $\infty$ to avoid interfering with attention weight calculation.

 A distance-aware attention bias is constructed using a learnable attenuation coefficient $\kappa > 0$:

 The negative sign ensures that distant participants have smaller bias values.
-When combined with softmax normalization, this reduces the attention weight of distant participants, ensuring $\boldsymbol{z}_{\text{style}}$ emphasizes critical dynamic agents (e.g., nearby vehicles) that directly influence diffusion-based trajectory safety \cite{zhang2023diffusiontraj}.
+When combined with softmax normalization, this reduces the attention weight of distant participants, ensuring $\boldsymbol{z}_{\text{style}}$ emphasizes critical dynamic agents (e.g., nearby vehicles) that directly influence diffusion-based trajectory safety.
 The coefficient $\kappa$ is initialized to $0.1$ and constrained to $(0,1]$ during training.
+Empirically, $\kappa$ exhibits a stable operating range in cross-dataset evaluation.
+Our robustness analysis on NuPlan shows that directly transferring the StyleDrive-optimized $\kappa$ remains functional but introduces moderate degradation, whereas a mid-range setting near the default value provides the best trade-off among safety, efficiency, and smoothness.
+This suggests that the proposed distance-sensitive attention is robust within a reasonable range of $\kappa$, while lightweight scenario- or domain-adaptive calibration could further improve generalization across datasets.

 Extended to multi-head attention (with $H$ attention heads), the bias is replicated along the head dimension to form the final attention mask:

 where $\otimes$ denotes replication along the head dimension, and $\mathbf{M}_{\text{head}} \in \mathbb{R}^{B \times H \times N \times N}$ adjusts the attention weight of each head to ensure consistent distance-aware guidance.